zenithteq/c7stuff/README.md

 Install Yubico
 Secure SSH
 ```
-The script will reboot your box once complted.
+The script will reboot your box once completed.

 ####Run the script:
 ```